Skip to main content

 Standard data validation workflow

-A GX Cloud data validation workflow can be implemented using a short, clear set of steps:
+A GX Cloud data validation workflow can be implemented using the following steps:

 Standard GX Cloud workflow